MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 [^move]: Could there exist a feature that lets references move ownership without permitting multiple owners?
 For example, the reference could remove permissions of original owner after moving ownership to a new variable.

 **Potential undefined behaviour**: In the above case it could lead to a double-free.
-If you let `s` take ownership of `v[0]`, then now you have two variables that think they own `v[0]`, namely `v` and `s`.
+If `s` takes ownership of `v[0]`, then now there are two variables that think they own `v[0]`, namely `v` and `s`.
 At the end of the stack frame, both will try to free the heap allocation, leading to undefined behaviour.

 **Solutions**: You can either:
 1) Avoid moving the variable (i.e. avoid issue altogether).